Electrode-iOS/ELDispatch/README.md

 ## Introduction

-THGDispatch/KillerRabbit implements the following constructs.
+THGDispatch/KillerRabbit was heavily influenced by John Estropia's GCDKit (https://github.com/JohnEstropia/GCDKit).
+We love the work he's done, despite having taken a slightly different direction in syntax and implementation.

+The following constructs have been implemented:

 * `Dispatch`: An abstraction of the `dispatch_*` APIs.
 * `DispatchQueue`: An abstraction of the `dispatc_queue_*` APIs.